sterglee/GroovyLab/readme.md

-## Building with Gradle and support for fat jar that supports the DeepLearning4j library and Apacche Spark
+## Building with Gradle and support for fat jar that supports the DeepLearning4j library and Apache Spark

 To build GroovyLab with *Gradle*, unzip the zipped file, go to the root folder where the contents are unzipped and type: